 Everyone knows legal assistance can become costly, whether you need help drafting a will, preparing other types of legal documents, or representation in a lawsuit.
 U.S.military personnel and their families have access to free legal assistance services, which in many cases could be worth thousands of dollars.

 one photo / Shutterstock.com

 Spouses and family members of service members can also get savings on retirement accounts.
 Thrift Savings Plans (TSPs) are among the lowest-cost plans available and help you save for retirement with lower annual fees and expenses.
-You can also get a 10 percent guaranteed return on your savings with the Savings Deposit Program, which lets deployed service members invest up to $10,000 and earn annual interest rates of up to 10 percent.
+You can also get a 10 percent guaranteed return on your savings with the Savings Deposit Program, which lets military members serving in designated combat zones invest up to $10,000 and earn annual interest rates of up to 10 percent while they are deployed

 23. State tax breaks